 Early intervention in Child Care with Dr Giacomo Vivanti

-Adjunct Professor Amanda Richdale discusses "Cracking autism’s sleep conundrum" with the host of Spectrum News podcast, Chloe Williams (2022)
+"Cracking autism’s sleep conundrum" on the Spectrum News podcast

-Adjunct Professor Amanda Richdale discusses "Sleep and Autism" with the host of a different brilliant (Aspect), Orion Kelly.
+"Sleep and Autism" with the host of a different brilliant (Aspect)

-Adjunct Professor Amanda Richdale discusses "Sleep: it’s what’s important for autism" with the ABC (2019)
+"Sleep: it’s what’s important for autism" on the ABC

-Adjunct Professor Amanda Richdale discusses "Sleep: it’s what’s important for autism" with ASF Weekly Science Podcast (USA) (2018)
+"Sleep: it’s what’s important for autism" on ASF Weekly Science Podcast (USA)

 We develop and evaluate innovative approaches that enrich the lives of autistic people.